 ERP integrations make it possible to centralize enterprise data and improve communication throughout the business.
 They help create a central hub where all departments can access real-time data and take advantage of flexible, agile solutions in an ever-changing environment.

 Without an ERP system, each department has its own records and databases.
 Teams can upload data and create reports and share them between different groups.
 But if there is duplicate data, they need to confirm data integrity, which creates more work and headaches for everyone.
-Legacy systems often use “gatekeepers” to share information, however, they can quickly become overwhelmed with requests for information.
+Legacy systems often use “gatekeepers” to share information, but they can quickly become overwhelmed with requests for information.

 Having a lot of data is one thing.
-But having accurate data and being able to access, analyze and act on it is another.
+But having accurate data and being able to access, analyze, and act on it is another.
 ERP integrations help you build ethically responsible and secure frameworks for managing and using data in your business.

 The following activities can all be passed between systems to create an intelligent ERP system:

 - Product and price information

 ERP helps bridge business and functional silos, but automation helps scale innovation.
 When combined with technologies such as AI and cloud, ERP offers nearly limitless possibilities for improving business processes.

 Better customer experiences